nkimotou/BART-Summarizer/README.md

 **Step 4:** Set up Docker, build the image, and run the container
 > If you don't already have it installed, you can do so on command line or from
 > Docker's website.
-Navigate to the appropriate package directory inside the unzipped repo file
+Navigate to the appropriate package directory for your repo
 > using the terminal.
 >
 > <img height="100" src="pcharmnav.png" width="600"/>